HarmoWatch/ngx-redux-core/docs/how-to/create-an-actions-provider.md

 ###### [@harmowatch/ngx-redux-core](../../README.md) / [docs](../index.md) / [how to](./index.md)

-# Create a actions provider
+# Create an actions provider

 Of course you can also create a provider to fire your Redux actions.
 Here's an example using [@ReduxActionContext](../decorators/redux-action-context.md) and [@ReduxAction](../decorators/redux-action.md):